carlos-molina/contraval/README.md

 it is worth bearing in mind that a smart contract is a model of the original legal contract signed between the contracting parties.
-Such model is expressed at different levels of abstractions ranging from high level normative statements to execution code, such as Ethereum EVM bytecode.
-Each model is liable to errors that correspond to its level of abstraction.
+Such a model is expressed at different levels of abstractions ranging from high level normative statements to execution code, such as Ethereum EVM bytecode.
+Each model (strictly speaking, each version of the model) is liable to errors that correspond to its level of abstraction.

 **Design time models:** a design time model is liable